Ricette di Sicilia

 - 4

-Take small portions and shape them into balls roughly 3-4 cm across, gently hollowing out the centre.
+Take small portions of the dough and roll into balls about 3-4 cm across, gently hollowing out the centre.

 - 5

-Place a small piece of candied pumpkin into each hollow and seal it with more almond dough, smoothing the surface with your hands.
+Pop a small piece of candied pumpkin into each hollow and seal it back up with the almond dough, shaping with your hands.

 - 6

-Arrange the muccunetti on a baking tray lined with parchment and leave them to dry in a cool, dry spot for about 8 hours.
+Place the muccunetti on a baking tray lined with parchment and leave them to dry for around 8 hours in a cool, dry spot.

 - 7

-Bake in a preheated oven at 250°C for around 10 minutes, until they develop a delicate golden hue.
+Bake in a preheated oven at 250°C for about 10 minutes, until the sweets turn a delicate golden hue.

 - 8

-Meanwhile, prepare the glaze by mixing the icing sugar with a little water until it reaches a smooth, runny consistency.
+Meanwhile, prepare the glaze by mixing icing sugar with a little water until smooth and runny.

 - 9

-Once baked, brush the muccunetti with the glaze and let them dry completely before serving.
+Once baked, brush the muccunetti with the glaze and allow them to dry completely before serving.

 💡 Tips and Variations